December 21, 2024

 How Exactly does a Trailing Stop Work in Cryptocurrency Trading?

-A in cryptocurrency trading is a dynamic designed to lock in profits while limiting potential losses.
+A trailing stop in cryptocurrency trading is a dynamic stop-loss order designed to lock in profits while limiting potential losses.
 Unlike a traditional stop-loss order, which stays fixed at a specific price, a trailing stop adjusts as the market price moves in the trader’s favor.
 It “trails” the price by a specified percentage or dollar amount, automatically adjusting upward (for a long position) or downward (for a short position).

 This method allows traders to capitalize on favorable market movements while offering protection if the market turns against them.